ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

         the maximum value of the norm :math:`|B|` of the magnetic field, at mesh refinement levels from  0 to :math:`n`.

+    * ``ParticleNumber``
+        This type computes the total number of macroparticles in the simulation (for each species and summed over all species).
+It can be useful in particular for simulations with creation (ionization, QED processes) or removal (resampling) of particles.

+        The output columns are
+        total number of macroparticles summed over all species and total number of macroparticles of each species.

     * ``BeamRelevant``
         This type computes properties of a particle beam relevant for particle accelerators, like position, momentum, emittance, etc.